 What makes a good waterproof rain jacket?

-Good rain jackets are also constructed with specific features like fully covered zippers, zip pockets, Velcro straps around arm holes and nylon straps to provide extra seal on the body and hood openings.
+Good rain jackets are also constructed with specific features like fully covered zippers, zip pockets, Velcro straps on the cuffs and nylon straps to provide extra seal on the body and hood openings.

 Water repellent coatings are found on most waterproof jackets.
 The coating, sometimes referred to as DWR or durable waterproof repellent finish is an essential component to a jacket's ability to block rain penetration.